 Homeschool curriculum works because it's usually self-teaching.
 Your goal is not to be the teacher of a subject.
 Your long-term plan is to make learners who can absorb material by themselves.
 Self-teaching curriculum is a good thing that will prepare your students for college and life.
 It will help you teach what you don't know, and help your children learn subjects primarily by themselves.
 When students go to college, they will need to absorb college textbooks by themselves.
 Choosing a self-teaching curriculum will give them the practice they need for college.
 I was the project manager, but it was my children who were learning the content.

 Most curriculum suppliers think their curriculum is the best in the world.
-They completely believe they have the best, teach the best, that their way is the right way, and without them you can't possibly learn all you need to know.
+They completely believe they have the best, teach the best, that their way is the right way, and without them your child can't possibly learn all they need to know.
 A writing program may tell you to start at level one even though your student is in high school, so they can follow the program completely.
 A math program may tell you that even a 9th grader should start their curriculum learning basic addition.
 However, starting over is not always important or advisable.
 Our goal is understanding in order to move on, and build upon.
-We don’t require 100% recall or perfection to be successful learners.
+Students don’t require 100% recall or perfection to be successful learners.

 There are probably good reasons for starting over, and you will know if that's important for your child, but it’s not important for all children.
 For example, when a curriculum offers a placement test, there is no reason to start at the beginning.
 I have seen parents start over with a different math program every year, putting their child further behind.
 Resist the urge to start over when you purchase a new curriculum.
 Start where it makes sense for your child.